CIRCSE/Latin-VALLEX/README.md

 Latin-VALLEX is accessible through a PML-TQ web application at https://itreebank.marginalia.it/vallex/app/form.

-Latin-VALLEX is downloadable for free from https://itreebank.marginalia.it/doc/vallex_130317.zip and licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Latin-VALLEX is downloadable for free from https://itreebank.marginalia.it/doc/vallex_130317.zip and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-nc-sa/3.0/).

 ## About

 To cite all versions of Latin-VALLEX, you can adapt the following:

->Berta Gonzalez Saavedra, Marco Passarotti (2018) *Latin-VALLEX*.
+>Berta González Saavedra, Marco Passarotti (2018) *Latin-VALLEX*.
 DOI: XXX

 DOIs for the individual releases of Latin-VALLEX are available here: XXX